ReactiveCocoa/ReactiveCocoaLayout/README.md

 submodule update --init --recursive`.
 This will automatically pull down any dependencies.

+To use ReactiveCocoaLayout in an iOS project, add the ReactiveCocoaLayout and ReactiveCocoa targets as dependencies to your target and link them as well.
+It may also be necessary to disable Parallel Builds in the target's build scheme.

 ## License

 ReactiveCocoaLayout is released under the MIT license.
 See